PageMenu/PageMenu/README.md

 **Manual Installation**

-The only class required for CAPSPageMenu is located in the CAPSPageMenu folder in the root of this repository as listed below:
+The classes required for CAPSPageMenu are located in the CAPSPageMenu folder in the root of this repository as listed below:

 * <code>CAPSPageMenu.swift<code>
+* <code>CAPSPageMenu.xib<code>

 ## How to use CAPSPageMenu